0.0

 00.0 ℃

-Today's UV index in Miami, United States will be up to 8.8, indicating a very high level of sun exposure for the average person.
+Today's UV index in Miami, United States will be up to 5.4, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Miami is consistently high due to its tropical monsoon climate and proximity to the equator.
 On average, the UV index ranges from 9-11 in the summer months and 5-9 in the winter.